k78ma/quartz/content/ML/GAN Quality Improvements.md

 This can be done by computing feature statistics across the mini-batches of synthesized and real data.
 These can be summarized and added as a [[Feature Map|feature map]] (usually toward the end of the discriminator).
 This allows the discriminator to use the batch statistics as part of its classification; this will send a signal back to the generator, encouraging it to include a similar amount of variation in the synthesized data as in the original set.

 ## Truncation
-In truncation, only latent variables $z$ with high probability (i.e. close tot he mean) are chosen during sampling.
+In truncation, only latent variables $z$ with high probability (i.e. close to the mean) are chosen during sampling.
 This reduces the variation in the samples but improves their quality.

 ![[GAN Quality Improvements-1785609816719.webp]]